NotAHero04/PojavOptimize/README.md

 Since more things are added in newer versions, should we take a look at many aspacts as possible?

-This table is the result tested on a Samsung Galaxy A12, with the Mediatek Helio G35 chipset.
+This table is the result tested on a Samsung Galaxy A12, with the Mediatek Helio G35 chipset, using PojavOptimize 0.3.0.

 | Aspect | Vanilla | PojavOptimize |
 | - | - | - |